rbrich/xcikit/tools/find_file/README.md

 Find File (ff)
 ==============

-A find-like tool using Hyperscan for regex matching, threads for fast walk and minimum number of syscalls.
+A find-like tool using Hyperscan for regex matching and threads for fast directory walk.

 ![ff (screenshot)](screenshot.png)